 I never eat Creamed Chipped Beef on Toast before I married The Deer Hunter back in the day.
 But from the first time Miss Cindy made it for us-I loved it.

-Creamed Chipped Beef on Toast is a pretty fancy sounding name-but most folks-including us-call it SOS.
-Seems like Miss Cindy told me the SOS name came from the military.
+Creamed Chipped Beef on Toast is a pretty fancy sounding name, but most folks, including us, call it SOS.

 So here is how Miss Cindy makes hers.